-The Digital Transformation Series, Part 1: What is digital transformation?
+The Digital Transformation Series: What is digital transformation?

 Even some of the most digitally averse folks found themselves turning to technology to meet basic needs during the Covid-19 pandemic.
 Many of us ordered our groceries via delivery apps for the first time, rather than shopping in person.
 We scoured the web to search for household essentials sold out in neighborhood stores.
 We connected with friends, family, and colleagues via video conferencing.
 We streamed our entertainment instead of going out to theaters or venues.
 Sound familiar?

 What’s more, many of the digital platforms we’ve turned to have served up smart recommendations, suggesting what we should watch next based on our interests, or offering to populate our virtual grocery cart with our favorite snacks.
 Not only is technology assisting with basic tasks, it’s also personalized to each shopper’s tastes and preferences.

 While none of this may seem remarkable anymore, it represents another digital transformation in our lives.
 These personal examples are a relatable way to illustrate and explain the impact of digital transformation.
 They also show that it doesn’t have to be intimidating or esoteric.
 And this is important because digital transformation is changing how we operate in our jobs and industry.